falkr/ttm4115/pages/unit-2-models/teamwork-1.md

 ### Step 7: Self-Evaluation

-On Teams find the template for the self-evaluation document `Files > Unit 1... > Rice Farming Team XX.docx`.
+On Teams find the template for the self-evaluation document `General > Unit02... > Rice Farming Team XX.docx`.
 Fill out the text for the criteria of the rubrics, and any other concerns not covered by the rubrics.
 (If you immediately come up with improvements, go back and change your diagram!)

 Copy the diagram into the document.

 :delivery: Deliver the docx document including your self-evaluation and diagram, and deliver it on Teams with the filename `Rice Farming Team XX.docx`.
-Store it under `Files > Unit 1... > Diagrams`.
+Store it under your team's channel / Unit02 >`.